 Jane Grey Cannon Swisshelm’s Autobiography, Half a Century

 A Literary Look is a recent series that features recommended reads from the Rivers of Steel.
-For Women’s History Month, Dr. Kristen L. Paine, our site management coordinator and interpretive specialist, reflects on one of her favorite historic Pittsburghers—Jane Grey Cannon Swisshelm.
+For Women’s History Month, Dr. Kirsten L. Paine, our site management coordinator and interpretive specialist, reflects on one of her favorite historic Pittsburghers—Jane Grey Cannon Swisshelm.
 Working as a reporter, newspaper publisher, women’s rights advocate, and abolitionist throughout the nineteenth century, Swisshelm was a woman ahead of her time.
 Using her autobiography as a starting point, Dr. Paine leans on her own expertise in literature from that era to provide context for understanding this pioneering woman.

 By Dr. Kirsten L. Paine

 Tucked behind and rolling away from the Carrie Blast Furnaces National Historic Landmark is land that once belonged to somewhat of a Pittsburgh legend: Jane Swisshelm.
 Some locals might hear her name and recall the blue historical marker near the corner of Braddock and Greendale Avenues in Edgewood.
 Other folks might know a bit about the newspapers she ran, or that she is credited as the first woman reporter to sit in the senate press gallery in Washington, D.C.
 Perhaps others are aware that she advocated for women’s rights.

 Jane Swisshelm’s life drifts in and out of public knowledge, and the legacy she left behind is complicated and filled with interesting contradictions.
 We will explore the ins and outs of her complexities in a companion piece to this article later this month.
 But for now, let us take a look at a fascinating piece of writing: Swisshelm’s autobiography.
 Half a Century was first published in 1880, and in it, Swisshelm sets out to tell the story of her early life.